typelevel/doobie/modules/docs/src/main/tut/docs/09-Error-Handling.md

 p.attempt
 ```

-From the `.attempt` combinator we derive the following, available as combinators and as syntax:

-- `attemptSome` allows you to catch only specified `Throwable`s.
-- `except` recovers with a new action.
-- `exceptSome` same, but only for specified `Throwable`s.
-- `onException` executes an action on failure, discarding its result.
-- `ensuring` executes an action in all cases, generalizing `finally`.

-From these we can derive combinators that only pay attention to `SQLException`:
+From the `.attempt` and `fail` combinators we can derive many other operations, as described in the Cats documentation.
+In addition **doobie** provides the following specialized combinators that only pay attention to `SQLException`:

 - `attemptSql` is like `attempt` but only traps `SQLException`.
 - `attemptSomeSql` traps only specified `SQLException`s.